 Sheila O’Connor, Brooklyn born and convent educated, leaves the East Coast for her freshman year at college at Southern Methodist University.
-Her three suite mates are familiar with what is an alien world to her.
-But Sheila has her own secrets, which will affect all of them before the year is out and continue to echo even when the women meet for a 13th reunion.
+Her three suite mates are familiar with this new alien world, but none of them is prepared for the challenges Shelia will face.
+Her secrets will affect all of them before the year is out and continue to echo as the women meet for a 30th reunion.

 A collection of short stories set in different urban landscapes.
 The stories deal with everything from day-to-day challenges to life-changing situations.
 Most of the stories have a twist in the plot.